 If you’re seeking further support to protect a blood clot in the mouth, the below guidelines will help you.

 One of the more simple yet difficult achievements to protect a blood clot is to take it easy.
 This means stopping doing any chores or physical activity while the blood clot heals.
 You need to relax and avoid as much movement as possible.
 The body needs to respond in a swift fashion.
 Consider taking days off from work and stay relaxed for a minimum period of 48 hours.

 Treat Any Pain Or Swelling

 Pain and gum swelling is normal after tooth extraction treatment and it is something to endure for the first few days after treatment.
+However, you can look into ways to swiftly reduce swollen gums.
 Consider the following methods to reduce any pain or swelling to protect the blood clot in the mouth:

 - Apply a cold compress, such as an ice pack, against the affected area for 20 minutes on and off.

 - Take prescribed medication from the dentist and take it as per direct instructions.

 - Consider taking painkillers once your prescribed medication is finished.